GoboSource Product & Service FAQ

 When best projection quality is desired.

-When the max. possible projection size is desired.
+When the maximum possible projection size is desired.

 Do you make A-size glass gobos?